aws-controllers-k8s/sagemaker-controller/samples/hyperparameter_tuning/README.md

 ## Prerequisites

-This sample assumes that you have already configured an Kubernetes cluster with the ACK operator.
-It also assumes that you have installed `kubectl` - you can find a link on our [installation page](To do).
+This sample assumes that you have completed the [common prerequisties](/samples/README.md).

-In order to follow this script, you must first create a hyperparameter script packaged in a Dockerfile that is [compatible with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/amazon-sagemaker-containers.html).
-Here is a list of available [containers](https://github.com/aws/deep-learning-containers/blob/master/available_images.md)

 ### Get an Image